-a) Some contours of a tooth shouldn't be changed with bonding.
+a) Some aspects of a tooth can't be changed with bonding.

 Dentists usually close a space between teeth by making each of the teeth framing the gap slightly wider.
 You may notice, however, that in our "after" picture we still show a hint of a space up by the gum line.

 When a dentist places bonding they have a great deal of control over the final shape of those portions of the tooth that lie above the gum line.
 But the contours of the tooth right where it emerges from the gums cannot be significantly altered or masked.
 Here's why.

 Bonding can't just be bulked on a tooth in this region (so to give the illusion of a different shape or alignment) because doing so may create a dental plaque trap (an area that is hard to clean when the patient brushes or flosses).